MostafaKotb19/Metal-surface-defects-detection/README.md

 # Metal Surface Defects Detection

 This repository contains the implementation of a model for automated detection of defects on metal surfaces using Vision Transformers (ViTs).
 The model leverages the self-attention mechanism of ViTs for enhanced feature extraction, which is then used for defect classification and localization through a combination of CNNs and Multi-Layer Perceptrons (MLPs).
 This approach aims to improve the efficiency and accuracy of defect detection in metal manufacturing, addressing the limitations of traditional manual inspection methods.
-The source code and dataset are included to facilitate further research and development in this field.
+The source code is included to facilitate further research and development in this field.

 ## Install